adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2-overflow.md

 **Exercise 2.82**

 In this exercise we are just looking at more properties of purification.
 The first part we reproduce the steps in equation 2.207 - 2.211, but just switch out the labels for the states.
 For the second part we use the relationship between the reduced density matrices and Schmidt decomposition.
+For the third part we show that theorem 2.6 applies to composite states by using a similar proof as shown in section 2.4.2.

 (1) We are given $\ket{AR} = \sum_i \sqrt{p_i} \ket{\psi_i}\ket{i}$